mswhitby/classroom/_docs/classes/1st.md

 # November 12, 2024

+### Journal Entry

 Choose a current event that interests you or impacts your community.

-Briefly summarize the event and explain how it relates to any of the concepts we’ve been learning in class (e.g., problem-solving, technology, or data analysis).
-Reflect on how advancements in computer science or technology could play a role in addressing this event or similar issues in the future.”
+1. In a paragraph, briefly summarize the event and explain how it relates to any of the concepts we’ve been learning in class (e.g., problem-solving, technology, or data analysis).

+2. In a second paragraph, reflect on how advancements in computer science or technology could play a role in addressing this event or similar issues in the future.

 # November 8, 2024